Mohammad Sadoghi is an Assistant Professor in the Computer Science Department at the University

 TKDE and TPDS.

-PhD students and postdoctoral researchers to push the boundary of
+students and postdoctoral fellows to push the boundary of distributed

-database systems.
+database and blockchain systems.
 If you are interested, please email me a brief summary of your

 qualifications and research interests.